nialloh23/ml-project-template/README.md

 # ML Project Template
 Generic template to bootstrap your TF/Keras project.
-Click on [copy template](https://github.com/nialloh23/ml-project-template/generate) and avoid writing boilerplate code for:
+Click on [use this template](https://github.com/nialloh23/ml-project-template/generate) and avoid writing boilerplate code for:

 - **TF/Keras**
 - **Hydra**, a framework for elegantly configuring complex applications.